George Selwyn (politician): Adopted daughter

 He adopted as his daughter Maria Emilia Fagnani, who married Francis Seymour-Conway, 3rd Marquess of Hertford.
-She was reputedly the illegitimate daughter of William Douglas, 4th Duke of Queensberry, by his mistress Costanza Brusati ("the Marchesa Fagnani"), the wife of Giacomo II Fagnani, IV marchese di Gerenzano (1740-1785), an Italian nobleman descended from the jurist Raffaele Fagnani (1552-1623), a resident of the Duchy of Milan.
+She was reputedly the illegitimate daughter of William Douglas, 4th Duke of Queensberry by his mistress Costanza Brusati, the wife of Italian nobleman Giacomo II Fagnani, 4th Marchese di Gerenzano (1740–1785).
 He constructed for her use a Roman Catholic chapel in the attic of Matson House, which survives.
-Maria became one of the wealthiest heiresses in Britain, having inherited a large part of the estate of her natural father the Duke of Queensberry, the eighth richest man in Britain.
+Maria became one of the wealthiest heiresses in Britain, having inherited not only Selwyn's estate, but also a large part of the fortune of her natural father, the Duke of Queensberry, one of the richest men in Britain at the time.

 Death and burial

-He died unmarried in 1791 and was buried in the Selwyn vault at St. Katherine's Church at Matson on 6 February 1791.
+He died unmarried in 1791 and was buried in the Selwyn vault at St Katherine's Church in Matson on 6 February 1791.
 The vault has since been filled in and the brass plate from his coffin is now affixed on a wall inside the church.
-He left his estate to his adopted daughter Maria Fagnani, Marchioness of Hertford.